A graduate degree in psychology

 - Minimum overall grade point average of 3.0

-- Factor scores are calculated for each applicant based on their grade point average and GRE scores.
-Factor scores of 390 or above are viewed favorably.
-The formula for calculating the factor score is (grade point average X 30) + GRE combined score (verbal + quantitative)
+- Factor scores are calculated for each applicant based on his/her GPA and GRE scores.
+Factor scores of 390 or higher are viewed favorably.
+The formula for calculating the factor score is (GPA X 30) + GRE combined score (verbal + quantitative)

 - Applicants who do not meet these minimum requirements may be considered for admission on a case-by-case basis